 504 Luis Fernando Perez Oron

 Luis Fernando Perez Oron was born 08/04/2007.
 His father is Luis Antonio Perez Oron and his mother is Severon Oron Piche.
 Luis has 4 brothers and 2 sisters.
 He attends Mariano Navarette school.
-In his free- ime he likes to play ball.
-His future plans are
+In his free- time he likes to play ball.
+His plans for the future includes becoming a teacher.

+Luis Fernando is relatively new to the GIFTS Program.